Riverfront Park (Spokane, Washington): Numerica Skate Ribbon

 The Numerica Skate Ribbon, originally known as the Riverfront Skate Ribbon, opened in 2017 as part of Riverfront Park's redevelopment.
 The venue is located at the southwest corner of the park, across from River Park Square and Spokane City Hall.
 The ribbon primarily serves as a year-round skating venue, with hard surface skating accommodated in the warmer months and ice skating offered in the winter months.
 The facility also has a café and hosts other events throughout the year on its concrete surface, such as art walks, beer gardens, weddings, and other events.

 The ribbon was constructed to replace the seasonal Ice Palace ice skating rink that Riverfront Park set up annually under the U.S. Pavilion.
 During its planning and design stages, the design and format of the ribbon, which features a 715 ft meandering and sloped path as well as an ice pond, drew criticism from certain user groups for its contrast to the flat and open ice rink format of the former Ice Palace.
 The new format meant that the ribbon would no longer be able to accommodate hockey players and ice skating instructors with large classes for the same purposes as before.

 In February 2019, Numerica Credit Union acquired the naming rights for the Skate Ribbon along with the adjacent SkyRide.
 The $90,000 a year deal runs through early 2029, with an option to extend another 10 years.
 The revenue will be used to support programming and maintenance at the park.

 Sister Cities Connections Garden

-A garden and plaza northwest of the Howard Street footbridge was unveiled in September 2019 that features sculptures that pay homage to Spokane's five sister cities of Nishinomiya, Jilin, Jecheon, Limerick, and Cagli as well as Spokane itself.
+A sculpture garden and plaza northwest of the Howard Street footbridge was unveiled in September 2019 that features sculptures that pay homage to Spokane's five sister cities of Nishinomiya, Jilin, Jecheon, Limerick, and Cagli as well as Spokane itself.
 The garden includes a sculpture of a golden harp encased in glass for Limerick, an 11 ft tall replica of the Imazu Lighthouse for Nishinomiya and a 5 ft fish sculpture which honors the city of Spokane and the Native American tribes.
 Sculptures for the other sister cities will be designed and installed in the future.